 JA: I break down the script using a cross plot.
 It’s like having an aerial view of what scenes the costume will be in and with who.
 This way you can make sure the look is right for every scene and looks good with what is being worn by others.
 I like using an editorial approach to create a flow for the character and the story of the script.

-TSL: I totally understand what you mean about using an editorial approach, in the way that a magazine would approach building a look for a shoot; it’s about creating a composition.
+TSL: I totally understand what you mean about using an editorial approach.
+In the way that a magazine would approach building a look for a fashion shoot; it’s about creating a composition.

 JA: Sometimes there are opposing ideas that need to be worked out, but once you put all the ideas into the mix, the strongest and best looks usually prevail.